 Self-made.
 Accurate.
 Telling.

 Religion, when you get down to it, is self-made.
 It explains why people “shop” for a church.
 You look for a pastor and a congregation who’s view on god, the bible, everlasting salvation, etc., matches the preconceived notions and outcomes that closest resemble the views you hold.
-If a church doesn’t deliver on the goods, there’s another one done the road that might – keep trying until you find the right one.
+If a church doesn’t deliver on the goods, there’s another one down the road that might – keep trying until you find the right one.

 The Calvinist view, humans are basically scum sucking pigs whose very existence is only by the grace of god and of whom, only a select few are preordained to enjoy the fruits of heaven while the remainder will suffer an eternity of pain in hell may fit the world we live in.
 It offers a rationale explanation for the daily pain and suffering of humans on this planet – that’s just god prepping people for what’s to come.